SyneticNL/Gulp-for-Drupal/README.md

 |**quality**    |                           |                                                                                                                                          |
 |_maxsize_      |**                         | General max size of files, used with gulp sizereport                                                                                     |

+To watch more files, add a group to `watch`, set use to true, and enter the extensions.
+Please make sure you also add a group of the same name to `locations` and configure at least a source.
+On file changes a Browsersync reload will be run by default, to add other tasks you can add `"tasks": []` with an array of tasks to any group.

 ### libaries.json
-After adding libaries with `yarn add` or `npm install --save`, a section will be added to the libraries.json file. after configuring which files you would like, run `gulp yarn` to copy the library files to their location.
+After adding libaries with `yarn add` or `npm install --save`, a section will be added to the libraries.json file. after configuring which files you would like, run `gulp libraries` to copy the library files to their location.
+You can configure the source files, file types and destination per library.
+To configure a library specific destination path, add the following to the library configuration and set a destination per filetype.
+` "destination": {
+   "scss": "scss/libaries",
+   "js": "js/libraries"
+ }`

 ### .sass-lint.yml
 The SASS / SCSS linter is configurable from a separate file, all the settings are described inside `.sass-lint.yml`.